 Field research is an important component across many disciplines and areas of study, to collect data through observation outside of a classroom or laboratory, often outside of McMaster campus.

 All faculty, staff and students participating in research field trips, research activities and placements (outside of Canada) that require McMaster sanctioned travel must complete the Field Trip/Student Placement/Research Activity Approval Form.

-EOHSS plays a role in assessing and approving activities that qualify as significant or extreme risks to ensure the safety of all participants in field trips, research activities and student placements.
-EOHSS relies on Global Affairs Canada as a guiding resource for most approvals.
+UHS plays a role in assessing and approving activities that qualify as significant or extreme risks to ensure the safety of all participants in field trips, research activities and student placements.
+UHS relies on Global Affairs Canada as a guiding resource for most approvals.

-McMaster has invested in the global medical and security assistance program International SOS.
+McMaster has invested in the global medical and security assistance program.
 This program is designed to keep faculty, staff and students healthy, safe and secure while they are travelling or living abroad within a McMaster capacity.
 International SOS provides medical, security and logistical expertise to help safeguard our international travellers.
-EOHSS provides this information in advance of departure.
+UHS provides this information in advance of departure.

 - During a typical year hundreds of interactions/ consultations/investigations can occur related to these hazards which can include: